jenkinsci/jenkinsfile-runner/README.md

 ```
  # Usage: jenkinsfile-runner -w [warPath] -p [pluginsDirPath] -f [jenkinsfilePath] [other options]
+ --runHome FILE          : Path to the empty Jenkins Home directory to use for
+                           this run.
+If not specified a temporary directory
+                           will be created.
+Note that the folder specified via
+                           --runHome will not be disposed after the run.
  --runWorkspace FILE     : Path to the workspace of the run to be used within
                            the node{} context.
 It applies to both Jenkins
                            master and agents (or side containers) if any.